Commercial Real Estate Comps

 Determining Commercial Property Value

 Comps are also relative to every individual market, making them a very accurate way to find the current market value of any asset type, in any market.

 Identifying New Commercial Real Estate Opportunities

-Essentially, if a commercial real estate professional is familiar with a property’s potential business value to them, they can take that property, and view comps to see opportunities of similar value and spot areas of expansion in the market.
+If commercial real estate professional is familiar with a property’s potential business value to them, they can analyze comps to identify opportunities of similar value and spot areas of expansion in the market.